Inha-united-soccer/INHA_Localization/README.md

 **Humanoid soccer localization is inherently ill-posed.**

-Compared to wheeled robots, humanoids suffer from:
+Compared to wheeled robots, humanoid platforms operate under more challenging conditions:
-- Severe odometry drift due to foot slippage and impacts
+- Significant odometry drift caused by foot slippage and impacts
-- Highly ambiguous observations caused by **field symmetry**
+- Highly ambiguous visual observations due to **field symmetry**
-- Sparse and unreliable landmarks under occlusion and motion blur
+- Sparse and occasionally unreliable landmarks under occlusion and motion blur

-In RoboCup-style fields, multiple poses can explain the same visual observations.
+In RoboCup-style soccer fields, it is common for multiple robot poses to be consistent with the same set of visual observations.
-A robust localization system must therefore:
+A reliable localization system should therefore be able to:
 1. **Maintain multiple pose hypotheses**
 2. **Resolve symmetric ambiguities over time**
 3. **Remain stable under partial or noisy measurements**

-**INHA Localization** addresses these challenges using a
-**probabilistic, multi-hypothesis estimation framework**.
+The **INHA Localization** module is designed with these requirements in mind, and adopts a **probabilistic, multi-hypothesis estimation framework**.

 ---

 ## Core Algorithm Overview

-INHA Localization employs an **adaptive particle filter (SIR)** that fuses:
+INHA Localization is based on an **adaptive particle filter (SIR)** that integrates:
 - Odometry-based motion prediction
 - Vision-based field marker observations
 - Assignment-aware likelihood evaluation
 - Temporal consistency mechanisms

-Rather than collapsing prematurely, the system maintains multiple hypotheses until sufficient evidence supports convergence.
+Instead of converging to a single pose prematurely, the system maintains multiple hypotheses and gradually refines them as reliable evidence becomes available.

 ---